mendoncaangelo/grpc_crawler/README.md

   $ go get github.com/mendoncaangelo/grpc_crawler
   ```

   Make sure you have go installed and the GOPATH set.

+  (You're trusting that these packages won't have breaking changes.
+I would instead use vendoring.
+I use `github.com/FiloSottile/gvt`, though there are other options
+  Then you just run `gvt fetch github.com/codegangsta/cli` and `gvt fetch github.com/codegangsta/cli` and then add the contents of the newly created 'vendor' folder to your repo)

   You need to get "github.com/codegangsta/cli"
   go get -u github.com/codegangsta/cli

   git clone git@github.com/mendoncaangelo/grpc_crawler.git $GOPATH/src/

 ## Usage

+  ### start the local server
+  (what is in the code block should be only the shell command. ditto for below)
+  (if the user ran `go get github.com/mendoncaangelo/grpc_crawler`, then the binaries would be in their $GOBIN folder, so they wouldn't need to use `go run`)
   ```
-  go run server.go -- will start the local server
+  go run server.go
   ```

   ```